eidheim/Simple-Web-Server/README.md

 * Platform independent
 * HTTPS support
 * HTTP persistent connection (for HTTP/1.1)
+* Client supports chunked transfer encoding
 * Timeouts, if any of Server::timeout_request and Server::timeout_content are >0 (default: Server::timeout_request=5 seconds, and Server::timeout_content=300 seconds)
 * Simple way to add REST resources using regex for path, and anonymous functions

 ###Usage

-See main_http.cpp or main_https.cpp for example usage.
+See http_examples.cpp or https_examples.cpp for example usage.

 See particularly the JSON-POST (using Boost.PropertyTree) and the GET /match/[number] examples, which are most relevant.